Phil Craig: Leader of South Africa’s Referendum Party

 22:31.66 – Brian David Crane

-It seems like what’s happening is that there’s also this term semi-gration where you have people from Joeberg who are moving down to the Western Cape they’re selling their property or yeah this is like Retirees or is it people who are working age like who’s driving this semi-gration.
+It seems like what’s happening is that there’s also this term semi-gration, where you have people from Joburg who are moving down to the Western Cape, they’re selling their property, like retirees or is it people who are working age like who’s driving this semi-gration.

-Demographic Changes and Political Realities in the Western Cape
+Demographic Shifts and Political Realities in the Western Cape

 22:49.90 – Phil Craig